TangleGuard/docs/src/content/docs/designer/layer.md

 If you want to have a horizontal layered architecture, you need to allow a layer to have dependencies to the layers below.
 :::

-## Define via Templates
-You can use templates which create the layers *and* the dependency rules for you.
-This takes work off your hands then using a horizontal layered architecture or clean architecture.

 ## Add packages to a layer

 Once a layer is created, it is empty.
 Next, you'll need to add packages to the layers.
 One the right, there is a list with all packages which are not associated with a layer yet.
 Click on on the package, and select the layer in which the packages belongs out of the dropdown list.

 ## Rename a layer